-Marketers may wonder how call tracking can help their online attribution if they get data from sources like Google Analytics and AdWords.
+Marketers may wonder how call tracking can help their online attribution if they get data from sources like Google Analytics and Ads.
 These sources provide thorough information on how people got to your website, what users do on a site, what keywords drove ad clicks, the amount of traffic certain ads drove, and more.

 However, the offline elements that happen as a result of an online search or site visit cannot be captured by these online analytics tools.
 How does a business know if a customer called from a search that resulted in a Google My Business page visit, a PPC ad click, or an organic search?

 A survey of 1,500 people in the UK found that “94% of respondents have needed to call a business that they were searching for on their phones.”
 That’s a crucial element of a potential online conversion that’s potentially unaccounted for.
 Call tracking numbers provide the most accurate data for these potential buyers who start their customer journey online but continue or complete it offline.

 Comprehensive call reports like those available with CallRail give marketers and sales development representatives the inside view into what drives potential buyers to pick up the phone.
 This information gives marketers the tools to continually improve their campaigns and ad buys, while sales reps already know what pain points a potential buyer is looking to solve based on search data and behavior.